On 30th September 2021, the UK’s Coronavirus Job Retention Scheme, better known as furlough, officially ended.

 Payroll and ensuring employees are paid is one of the most important aspects of a business and the furlough scheme became the backbone to this for many companies.
 We wanted to make sure that what we could advise and process for our clients was correct and as up-to-date as possible.”
 Jenna, Senior Payroll Processor

-How many people has the furlough scheme helped?
+How many people did the furlough scheme help?

-Learning how to calculate flexible furlough pay for employees that work variable hours was another challenge that payrollers had to face.
-This resulted in implementing another procedure to ensure the job could be done accurately and efficiently.
+Learning how to calculate flexible furlough pay for employees with variable hours presented another challenge for payroll teams.
+They had to implement an additional procedure to ensure calculations were accurate and efficient.

-Extra telephone and email support was provided to our clients during these times, alongside video recorded messages from our Head of Payroll Katy, explaining the legislation in a way that was easier to understand.
-This was not only beneficial for our clients, but also assisted them in supporting their employees.
+To help, we provided extra telephone and email support to our clients.
+We also shared video messages from our Head of Payroll, Katy, who explained the legislation in simpler terms.
+This support not only benefited our clients but also helped them assist their employees.

 “Furlough was a lifeboat for our company as sales dropped by 60% virtually overnight in lockdown.
 The flexibility and longevity of the scheme allowed us to avoid making any redundancies and maintain our loyal and close-knit workforce.